mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Active and Reactive Power Flow
-Similarly, we can compute the active and reactive power flow at both the from-bus and to-bus ends of the specific branch by utilizing the functions provided below:
+Similarly, compute the active and reactive power flow at both the from-bus and to-bus ends of the specific branch using the functions below:
 ```@repl ComputationPowersCurrentsLosses
 active, reactive = fromPower(analysis; label = "Branch 2")
 active, reactive = toPower(analysis; label = "Branch 2")